-From oldest to tallest to most sacred and more, in celebration of Arbor Day we present a brief who's-who of arboreal heros.
+From oldest to tallest to most sacred and more, we present a brief who's-who of arboreal heros.

 There are oh so many reasons why we should thank our lucky stars for the trees that we share this planet with.
 They are the gentle giants who seem to have gotten the short end of the stick, so to speak.
 Stuck in their place without voice or arms, they are helplessly subjected to human folly – the poor things.
 They are generally afforded with few rights and a general lack of deep respect by many, yet meanwhile, we are so incredibly reliant on their existence: they pump out the oxygen we need to live and they absorb carbon dioxide; they remove pollution; the cool and provide shade; they create food, control erosion, the list goes on and on and on.
 So with that in mind, we thought we'd give a shout-out to a handful of remarkable trees we have in our midst.

 Considered the world’s oldest tree, the ancient bristlecone pine named Methuselah lives at 10,000 feet above sea level in the Inyo National Forest, California.
 Hidden amongst its family in the Ancient Bristlecone Pine Forest of the White Mountains, Methuselah is somewhere around 5,000 years old.
 For its protection, the location is kept a secret by the forest service – which means that nobody is exactly sure what Methuselah looks like, but the ancient bristlecone pine pictured above could be it.
 Then again, maybe not.
 It's a mysterious Methuselah.